-Who Can Get Probation?
+Who Can Get Probation in Florida?

 Probation may be an option for individuals charged with a misdemeanor or a felony.
 Florida’s rules regarding who gets probation is determined during the sentencing phase of a trial or during the negotiation process of a plea deal.